sap-tutorials/Tutorials/tutorials/hana-cloud-cap-create-project/hana-cloud-cap-create-project.md

 ## Prerequisites
 - This tutorial is designed for SAP HANA Cloud.
 It is not designed for SAP HANA on premise or SAP HANA, express edition.
-- You have created a BTP trial, SAP HANA Cloud instance.
+- You have created a BTP, SAP HANA Cloud instance.
 [Deploy SAP HANA Cloud trial](hana-cloud-deploying)
 - You have setup SAP Business Application Studio for development: [Set Up SAP Business Application Studio for Development](appstudio-onboarding)

 ## Details